AndriiAndreive/AndriiAndreive/README.md

 - 👋 Hi, I’m @AndriiAndreive
 - 👀 I’m interested in frontend development and backend development.
-- 🌱 I’m currently learning machne learning program.
+- 🌱 I’m currently learning machine learning program.
 - 💞️ I’m looking to collaborate on the client
 - 📫 How to reach me?
 Skype live:.cid.6a51a17d26c070e6, Email andreievandrii71@gmail.com, Telegram +380 506452024 @AndriiAndreiev
 - Whatsapp Nnmber: +380 997341278